Catalystt/thrive-assignment/README.md

 kubectl apply -f k8s/cluster-issuer.yaml
 ```

 Also wanted to add secrets manager integration.
+But not enough time.

 ## Cleanup